so-sc/HackHarbor-3.0/Tech/day3.md

 ---

-#### **Static vs. Dynamic Websites**
-- **Static Website:**
-  Shows the same content to every visitor.
-Built with HTML, CSS (and sometimes JavaScript files).
-Simple and fast, but not interactive (e.g., a personal portfolio site).
-- **Dynamic Website:**
-  Content changes based on user input, time, or data from a database.
-Built with server-side languages (like PHP, Node.js, Python) and often connected to a database (e.g., Facebook, online stores).
-- **Example:**
-  - Static: A blog with fixed pages.
-  - Dynamic: An online shop that shows different products and prices to each user.

----

 ### **Why Teach This?**
 Understanding these basics:
 - Helps students grasp what happens “behind the scenes” when they use the Internet.